QGEP/docs/en/qgep_swmm/Check-SWMM-File.rst

-.. _Check-Input:
+.. _Check-SWMM-File:

-Check input file
+Check SWMM File
 ================

 The generated ``.inp`` file can be imported in SWMM GUI.
 It is likely that some errors will be raised.
 You will have to solve them (see hereunder a list of common errors)